Irreversible investment with fixed adjustment costs: a stochastic impulse control approach: Numerical illustration in the linear case

-We do not need to make Assumption~\ref{ass:ass3}(\ref{2017-09-25:01}).
-Indeed, we can exploit the linear dependence of the controlled process on the initial datum and the homogeneity of $f$ to show the result of semiconvexity stated in Proposition~\ref{prop:semiconvex} for the general case and, consequently, the other results of the paper hold under no further assumption.
+{\red{ Moreover, Assumption~\ref{ass:ass3}(\ref{2017-09-25:01}) would read as However, as we show below, in the linear-homogeneous case under consideration here, we do not need to make this assumption: we can exploit the linear dependence of the controlled process on the initial datum and the homogeneity of $f$ to show the result of semiconvexity stated, for the general case, in Proposition~\ref{prop:semiconvex}.
+Consequently, the other results of the paper hold under no further assumption.
 Indeed, observing that the terms $\{i_n\}_{n\geq 1}$ enter in the dynamics of $X^{x,I}$ in additive form, we have